CyberWoLfman's Web Asylum!

 In addition to this, I get upset at hearing about injustice, un-fairness and the mis-use of power, especially when innocents suffer.
 When I hear about it, I have a tendancy to want to do something about it, even if it's to complain on a Web page.
 Since I don't have any authority in the real world, maybe there's at least one authority figure or somebody with power who can make a difference, and, after reading what I wrote about, will do something.

-But, I'm not holding my breath on this.
+But, I'm not going to hold my breath on that.
 Most humans are only motivated by greed, power, and lust.
 Doing what's right is far down on their list, if they can be bothered to think about it at all.

 Time and life:

 What matters the passage of time?
 It is but a measurement of duration from one moment to another.
-Some live but a few years, others live well over a century, and there are rumors of those within your history of people who live far longer.
+Some live but a few years, others live for over a century and there are rumors of those within your history of people who live far longer.

 However, if you do nothing with the time you have, you are naught but a spectator, like the person who sees the world through his television set and thinks he's a part of the world, when in actuality, he is nothing but an ant watching time march by him.

-In time, he too, will be naught but dust, and few will remember he even lived, drew breath, looked at the stars and dreamed but did absolutely nothing to make those dreams real, tried to help others, or to make the world a better place, and those who knew him quickly forget him, and in time, they too, die, and nothing, not even memories, are left of that person.
+In time, he too, will be naught but dust, and few will remember he even lived, drew breath, looked at the stars and dreamed but did absolutely nothing to make those dreams real, tried to help others or to make the world a better place.
+Those who knew him will soon forget him and in time, they too, die and nothing will be left of that person.

 Please don't quibble with me about the passage of time.
 Yes, I do procrastinate, am easily distracted, and it sometimes takes me a while to get things done, but I usually do, eventually.
-The vast majority of you have no idea whatsoever who I am, or judge me solely on appearances when you meet me.
-Your mistake. ;-) I have experienced, seen, and learned a great many things in my life, and while most people seem interested solely in making as much money as possible, my interests are far more various, I learn things simply because I'm curious, and I spend a lot of my time and energy sharing some of what I've learned by making Web pages, hoping that if I teach enough people some of the things I know, it'll make the world a better place.
+Or, at the very least, I try to get the more important things accomplished.
+The vast majority of you have no idea whatsoever who I am or judge me solely on appearances when you meet me, as you likely do with many people.
+Your mistake. ;-) I have experienced, seen, and learned a great many things in my life, and, while most people seem interested solely in making as much money as possible, my interests are far more various, I learn things simply because I'm curious, and I spend a lot of my time and energy sharing some of what I've learned (sometimes by writing it up on some of my Web pages), hoping that if I teach enough people some of the things I know, it'll make the world a better place.

 Yeah, I'm a dreamer.
 LOL